1: Nenokkadine: Plot

-In the bag is an old Rubik's Cube, a key and a British coin.
-Gautham and Sameera leave for London, where they and their driver Gulaab Singh escape from a murder attempt; Gautham's manager, Michael, is killed.
-The Rubik's Cube, when solved a certain way, reveals a safe deposit-box number in which Gautham finds a preserved rice sample.
+In the bag is an old Rubik's Cube, a key, and a British coin.
+Gautham and Sameera leave for London, where they and their driver, Gulaab Singh, escape from a murder attempt; Gautham's manager, Michael, is killed.
+The Rubik's Cube, when solved a certain way, reveals a safe deposit box number in which Gautham finds a preserved rice sample.
 After escaping another murder attempt in a parking lot, he eludes the police and the two men with Sameera and Singh's help.
-One of the men—a fan—seeks revenge for his father (one of the other murderers, according to the aged taxi driver), who was killed by Gautham in Belfast when he performed there.
+One of the men, a fan, seeks revenge for his father (one of the other murderers, according to the aged taxi driver), who was killed by Gautham in Belfast when he performed there.
 Gautham learns that the aged taxi driver he met previously is a businessman and the murderer; the person hit by the businessman's car in Gautham's presence was the actual, innocent taxi driver.

 Gautham and the businessman confront each other.
-The businessman reveals that he and Gautham's father were best friends and worked in the same company.
+The businessman reveals that he and Gautham's father were also successful businessmen.
+Gautham's father and the businessman were best friends and worked in the same company.
 They worked on cultivating Golden rice, a variety that could grow in any weather.
 When Gautham's father refused to sell it in favor of distributing it globally for free, the businessman and Rosarios killed his parents.
 When he refuses to tell Gautham about his parents, Gautham kills him.
 On his way to the airport, Gautham passes the school he had attended in his childhood and hears children singing a rhyme.
 It reminds him of a similar rhyme he learnt from his mother, and he remembers his way back to his house.
 At his house (a dilapidated villa), Gautham finds a photo of his parents, Chandrasekhar and Kalyani.
-He later introduces the rice variety at a global convention as "the second green revolution", and film ends with Gautham standing in his field of golden rice.
+He later introduces the rice variety at a global convention as "the second green revolution", and the film ends with Gautham standing in his field of golden rice.